DYNAMIC NAVIGATION FOR DENTAL IMPLANTATION

 Perform flapless surgery, leading to reduced patient discomfort, reduced risk of infection, and faster recovery.
 Avoid unintentional iatrogenic damage to nearby anatomical structures.

 Eliminate plaster models, wax-ups and fabrication of guides.
 Reduce chair time by eliminating raising and suturing flaps.

 Leverage accuracy to reduce the need for custom abutments, bone augmentation and re-work.
 Use retrievable screw-retained, rather than cement-retained, superstructures.

 Demonstrate to patients your ability to leverage the latest technology to deliver better, safer, less invasive care.

 Relax and enjoy

 Reduce your mental stress.
 Sit up during surgery.
 Use exciting new technology.
 Increase your job satisfaction and extend your career.

-Plan restorative-driven implant placement
+Plan restorative-driven implant placement on a laptop

 Dynamic over Static